 Taking steps to make your van more secure can also help bring van insurance premiums down.
 For example, if you are able to park your vehicle in a garage overnight and can install an alarm and immobiliser, you will usually be offered cheaper van insurance quotes than if it is parked by the side of the road.

-Paying a large voluntary excess – the portion of any insurance claim you opt to pay yourself – can result in lower premiums too, but you must set it at a level you can afford.
+The portion of any insurance claim you opt to pay yourself – can result in lower premiums too, but you must set it at a level you can afford.
 Remember that the voluntary excess will sit on top of the mandatory excess that is included on all motor policies to deter claims for relatively low amounts that cost a lot to administer.